 Will BrightCarbon switch from PowerPoint to SlideMagic?

 I think it’s a great app, but for someone who knows what they’re doing it’s pretty limiting.
-All of us here at BrightCarbon would know how to create the same layouts and templates and we can be trusted to have a choice of fonts and colours without resorting to Snap ITC in hot pink.
+All of us here at BrightCarbon would know how to create the same layouts and templates in different presentation creation tool and we can be trusted to have access to a choice of fonts and colours without resorting to Snap ITC in hot pink.

 SlideMagic is the bicycle stabilisers of presentation creation: if you use the app you can’t go wrong.
 For companies who don’t have the resources to commission professionals to create beautiful dynamic presentations, get involved with SlideMagic.
 Admittedly it takes a bit of figuring out – it’s like learning any new piece of software.
-But lots of businesses are still using calibri bullet points on a white background, or awful PowerPoint templates full of gradients and butterflies; SlideMagic will help to build slides to the same level of complexity (I’m guessing at least), but your presentations will look like they were made in 2015 and not 1995.
+But lots of businesses are still using Calibri bullet points on a white background, or awful PowerPoint templates full of gradients and butterflies; SlideMagic will help you build slides to the same level of complexity, but your presentations will look like they were made this decade.

 Will SlideMagic negate the need for presentation designers?